Mini-Pishon/Linux-on-the-go/harden.sh_README.md

 ## Overview

-Automated configuration and hardening script for Debian servers with Active Directory integration, Docker compatibility, and continuous security audit chain.[^1][^2]
+Automated configuration and hardening script for Debian servers with Active Directory integration, Docker compatibility, and continuous security audit chain.

 ***